A Guide to Travel in Nepal- What to Take? Trip check list

 1. Immunizations or vaccinations, if needed, should be taken at least six weeks before you leave.
 Some vaccines need about six weeks after you get the shots to reach the highest protection level

 2. Get your medical and dental check-up before starting your trip.
-Thus, you can be aware of problems if any.
-Then accordingly, you can find out about medicines you might need to take along.
+Thus, you can be aware of problems, if any.

 3. Enquire fully about your health insurance, in case you might see a doctor while you’re in another country.
-Take your regular medicines in their original containers, along with extra prescriptions for them.
+Take your regular medicines in their original containers and extra prescriptions for them.
 Also, bring your eyewear prescriptions.
-Do bring a first-aid kit along.
+Bring a first-aid kit along.

 Nepal doesn’t officially require any immunizations to enter the country.
-However, several significant diseases can be prevented, or the risks significantly decreased by immunizations.
+However, several significant diseases can be prevented, or immunizations significantly decrease the risks.

 Consult your doctor once before your Nepal travel guide trip so that he can decide if you need any vaccinations, but the treatments you should consider for a Nepal trip include the following.